 KEY RATING CONSIDERATIONS

-Strong Fiscal Track-Record But Pandemic And Age-Related Expenditures Weigh on Public Finances
+Finland Benefits From Strong Fiscal Track-Record But Population Age-Related Expenditures Weigh on Public Finances

 Financial System is Sound and Risks to Financial Stability are Contained

-DBRS Morningstar notes that the high level of household debt, at 136.5% of disposable income, is still below its Nordic peers but remains a source of concern.
-According to the Bank of Finland, one-fifth of all borrowers have debts over three times greater than their annual disposable income.
-On a positive note, Finland’s fully amortising mortgages, stricter credit policies, and lower tax deductibility have helped to contain further build-ups of risks in recent years.
-DBRS Morningstar considers that the risks to financial stability remain contained.
-The banks remain highly exposed to the property market; however, there is no discernible evidence of residential or commercial property overvaluation.
-Nevertheless, a deeper and more protracted economic downturn and higher unemployment could put pressure on these exposures.
+DBRS Morningstar notes that Finland’s high level of household debt, at 143.9% of disposable income in Q3 2021, is still below its Nordic peers, but its continuously increasing level remains a source of concern.
+On a more positive note, Finland’s fully amortising mortgages, stricter credit policies, and lower tax deductibility have helped to contain further build-ups of risks in recent years.
+DBRS Morningstar considers the risks to financial stability to be contained.
+The banks remain highly exposed to the property market; however, there is no discernible evidence of significant imbalances in the residential or commercial property market.

 Finland Has Recovered Cost-Competitiveness and Shows No Evidence of External Imbalances